mile-chang/Qrcode_Cursor/README.md

 - Click to expand and show the full QR code
 - Automatically embeds the website's logo in the center of the QR code
 - Shows website name and page title below the QR code
-- Supports all websites with special optimization for major platforms (e.g., GitHub, YouTube)
+- Supports all websites with special optimization for major platforms
+- Provides a convenient QR code download button

 ## How to Use